Bobby Bowden, led Florida State football dynasty, dies at 91

 “I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden, a devout Christian, said at the time.
 “My wife, Ann, and our family have been life’s greatest blessing.
 I am at peace.”

-Bowden was beloved by Seminoles fans, respected by his peers and throughout his life one of the most accessible stars in college football.
-His home number was listed in the Tallahassee phone book for years.
+Bowden was beloved by Seminoles fans, respected by his peers and throughout his life one of the most accessible stars in college football. .

 With Southern charm and wit, Bowden piled up 377 wins during his 40 years as a major college coach, from tiny Samford — his alma mater, then known as Howard College — to West Virginia and finally at Florida State, where he went 315-98-4.
 The Seminoles were a force during his 34 seasons as coach, winning 12 Atlantic Coast Conference championships and national titles in 1993 and 1999.